What is the Difference Between an Apprenticeship and a Traineeship?

 Now to the differences… these boil down to the time it takes to finish and the type of job you’re after.

 Traineeships typically last for one to two years and cover a broad range of occupational choices – anything from business and administration, to retail, and warehousing and logistics.
-Some highly specialised traineeships can be as long as three years but generally you’ll complete sooner than an apprenticeship.

 Important to note: The length of training described here is indicative only, as both apprenticeships and traineeships are competency-based.
 This means when you complete your apprenticeship or traineeship is dependent on achieving the required skill level of your training.
-This is determined by your employer (like MIGAS), your host employer (the company where you undertake your on-the-job-training), and the registered training organisation.

-Should I choose an apprenticeship or traineeship?
+Should I Choose an Apprenticeship or Traineeship?

-Sometimes this decision is made for you – the trade specialisation you’re interested in may only be available as an apprenticeship.
-These are highly sought after, technical trades that can set you up for a rewarding career, whether that be working for someone else or running your own business.
+These are highly sought-after, technical trades that can set you up for a rewarding career, whether that be working for someone else or running your own business.

 Trade specialisations include:

 If you’re unsure about what trade or industry you want to make a career in, a traineeship can be an ideal first step due to the shorter length of time.
-You’ll get that hands-on experience you need on your resume, and finish with a relevant Certificate qualification to help separate you from other non-qualified candidates when job searching.

-Getting started as an apprentice or trainee
+Getting Started as an Apprentice or Trainee

 Start your journey by learning more about apprenticeships and traineeships, what's involved, and how to find job opportunities in your location a good place to start is our frequently asked questions.
-Australian Apprenticeships has a handy Information for Apprentices Factsheet as a starting point, too.

-Once you've decided that an apprenticeship or traineeship is for you, it's time to get job hunting.
-Take a look at the latest apprentice and trainee vacancies on the MIGAS Jobs Board and apply online.
 The recruitment process is similar to other types of roles, and we’re here to guide you through every step.